dipu-bd/lightnovel-crawler/README.md

   -q STR, --query STR   Novel query followed by list of source sites.
   -x, --sources         Display the source selection menu while searching.
   --login USER PASSWD   User name/email address and password for login.
-  -o PATH, --output PATH
-                        Path where the downloads to be stored.
   --format E [E ...]
 Define which formats to output.
 Default: all.
   --add-source-url      Add source url at the end of each chapter.
   --single              Put everything in a single book.
   --multi               Build separate books by volumes.
+  -o PATH, --output PATH
+                        Path where the downloads to be stored.
-  -f, --force           Force replace any existing folder.
+  --filename NAME       Set the output file name --filename-only       Skip appending chapter range with file name -f, --force           Force replace any existing folder.
   -i, --ignore          Ignore any existing folder (do not replace).
   --all                 Download all chapters.